-The support of the same materials of the piece are only recommended when the parts of the mechanism are printed separately, since in case there are remains of material on the piece they can be post-processed.
+The supports of the same material of the piece are only recommended when the parts of the mechanism are printed separately since in case there are remains of material on the piece they can be post-processed.

 Improve movility with post-processing

 The smoothness of the movement of the mechanism depends on the surface finish of the parts, so in some cases, it will be necessary to carry out post-processing.